East Carolina Is Full of Talent!

 In our 16-year history of hosting live music at RAF, one thing has become abundantly clear: lots of talent resides around here, and there’s a whole lot more out on the road looking for a place where an audience will appreciate what they play.

-In the process, a number of nationally touring acts have stopped by, and we’ve attracted a fair number of performers from other parts of the world.
+In the process, a number of nationally touring acts have stopped by to pick at Fountain General Store, and we’ve attracted a fair number of performers from other parts of the world, too.

-Trying to categorize these performers in a meaningful way was difficult, but what we landed on is a breakdown of who’s played RAF that’s organized primarily by place of origin: regional, for example, means simply they’re from here–eastern and piedmont NC primarily– not that many of our best haven’t earned their own national and international reputations and audiences.
+Trying to categorize these performers in a meaningful way was difficult, but what we landed on is a breakdown of who’s played RAF that’s organized primarily by place of origin: regional, for example, means simply they’re from ’round here–the Carolinas and Virginia–not that many of our best haven’t earned their own national and international reputations and audiences.

-If you’re an act who played here but don’t find yourself listed, please know it’s not an intentional omission.
-(Letting us know performance date(s) is especially helpful.)
-The list of acts has been compiled using data that’s also reflected in our calendar of events, which can be searched back to our opening in November 2014, with most of our performances indicated and many of them described, often with detail from our publicity at the time of the performance.
-Some holes remain in the calendar of events, also.
+Our Pickopedia has been compiled using data that’s also reflected in our calendar of events, which can be searched back to our opening in November 2014.
+Many of the subsequent performances are described, most often with detail from our publicity at the time of the performance.
+Again, we welcome additions and corrections to these listings.